There are many people out there who are not following their passions.

 Music became my solace.

-When I graduated, I was awarded a full tuition scholarship, because of my grades in advanced math and science classes, I was headed towards a career in the engineering fields.
+When I graduated, I was awarded a full tuition scholarship.
+Because of my grades in advanced math and science classes, I was headed toward a career in the engineering fields.

 After community college, I planned to go to the state college where he also taught.

-In my determination to excel, I tortured my hands though non-stop practice.
+In my determination to excel, I tortured my hands through non-stop practice.

 Eventually, I developed carpal tunnel syndrome in both hands due to my relentless practice routine.

-I was forced to drop out of school right before taking my juried exams.
+They forced me to drop out of school right before taking my juried exams.

 Several nerve surgeries later, I was left with almost no feeling in my right hand.